-non-working day means any day on which an employee by virtue of the employee's roster is never rostered to attend for rostered hours of work.

-ordinary hours means the hours required to be worked by an employee for the payment of their award classification rate.
-Clause 14.1 specifies the ordinary hours of work.

-ordinary week's pay means minimum weekly rate in the table of minimum rates in clause A.4, for the award classification rate in respect of 35 ordinary hours.
+non-working day means any day on which an employee by virtue of the employee's roster is never rostered to attend for rostered hours of work ordinary hours means the hours required to be worked by an employee for the payment of their award classification rate ordinary week's pay means the amount in the total payment column for the award classification rate in respect of 35 ordinary hours regular casual employee has the meaning given by section 12 of the Act.

-permanent night shift employee means an employee who:

-- (a) works night shift only; or - (b) stays on night shift for a longer period than 4 consecutive weeks; or - (c) works on a roster that does not give at least one-third of the employee's working time off night shift in each roster cycle.

-roster means any arrangement of rostered hours worked by an employee.

-roster cycle means the period over which a roster repeats and an employee's hours average 35.

-rostered day off or RDO each mean any day on which an employee, by virtue of the employee's roster, is not rostered to attend for rostered hours of work and does not include non-working days.

-rostered hours means ordinary hours of work and rostered overtime.

-rostered overtime means reasonable additional hours which are required to be worked by an employee as an integral part of the employee's roster.

-rotating night shift employee means an employee other than a permanent night shift employee who works night shift.
+[Definition of regular casual employee inserted by PR733873 from 27Sep21]

-seven day roster employee means an employee, other than a 6 day roster employee, who, over a roster cycle, may be rostered to work shifts on any of the 7 days of the week.

-six day roster employee means an employee who, over a roster cycle, is rostered to work shifts, the hours of which occur during any 6 consecutive 24 hour periods in a span of 7 consecutive 24 hour periods, and where the roster includes a non-working period of at least 24 consecutive hours at the same time each week.
+roster means any arrangement of rostered hours worked by an employee roster cycle means the period over which a roster repeats and an employee's hours average 35 rostered day off or RDO each mean any day on which an employee, by virtue of the employee's roster, is not rostered to attend for rostered hours of work and does not include non-working days rostered hours means ordinary hours of work and rostered overtime rostered overtime means reasonable additional hours which are required to be worked by an employee as an integral part of the employee's roster seven day roster employee means an employee, other than a six day roster employee who, over the roster cycle, may be rostered to work shifts on any of the seven days of the week six day roster employee means an employee who, over a roster cycle, is rostered to work shifts, the hours of which occur during any six consecutive 24 hour periods in a span of seven consecutive 24 hour periods.
+The roster must include a non-working period of at least 24 consecutive hours at the same time each week.

-standard rate means the minimum weekly rate for a Mineworker-Induction Level 2 in Schedule A-Production and Engineering Employees.
+standard rate means the minimum weekly wage for a Mineworker-Induction Level 2 in Schedule A-Production and Engineering Employees transitional minimum wage instrument has the meaning in the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)